 All dogs placed by the Louisville chapter of the Greyhound Pets of America are either spayed or neutered.
 Prior to placement, they receive thorough physical exams and will be up to date on their DHLPP booster shots and rabies inoculations.
 They will have been tested for heartworms and other common parasites.
-Their teeth and ears will have been recently cleaned as well as a nail trim.
+Their teeth and ears will be cleaned as well as a nail trim.

 Prospective owners must complete an adoption application.
-After it is received, representatives of GPA/Louisville will visit the prospective family's home to talk about the breed and to answer questions.
+After it is received, representatives of GPA/Louisville will visit the prospec-tive family's home to talk about the breed and to answer questions.
 We do this to ensure that our Greyhounds go into homes where the entire family is eager to adopt and where the adopters are prepared to devote the time necessary for the dog to make the transition from professional athlete to family pet.
 We also try to establish a profile of the Greyhound best suited to the adoptive family's lifestyle and needs.

-At the time of adoption, GPA-Louisville asks for a tax-deductible donation of \$300 to recover some of our cost in retrieving the dogs from the track and providing veterinary care.
-Each dog comes with a GPA identification tag, a Martingale safety collar and a matching leash.
-This donation also covers the cost of micro-chipping.
+At the time of adoption, GPA-Louisville asks for a tax-deductible donation of \$450 to recover some of our costs in retrieving the dogs from the track and providing veterinary care.
+Each dog comes with a GPA identification tag, a Martingale safety collar, and a matching leash.
+There is an opportunity for you to volunteer with the group and receive a \$50 donation rebate.

-GPA/Louisville adopters are invited to participate in our e-mail discussion group and to join us for our monthly dinners and our occasional Sunday afternoon walks in area parks.
+GPA/Louisville adopters are invited to participate in our Facebook discussion group, meet and greet or the occasional walk in area parks.
 Just drop us an email at GPA@GPALouisville.org if you need more information.

-To obtain an application form, please call the phone number listed below, visit one of our Meet & Greets at several local area petstores or download one from our website at www.GPALouisville.org, where you can also find our current Meet& Greet schedule.
+To obtain an application form, please call the phone number listed below, visit one of our Meet & Greets at several local area petstores or download one from our website at www.GPALouisville.org, where you can also find our current Meet & Greet schedule.